Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 # TODO list:
 * check psf loader
+* provide some psf in a separate folder
 * add to the code: load trajectory from json and pcl
 * add to the code: info about trajectory
 * add to the code: define clear parameters metrics / add scaling tool